-The Savoy Theatre, designed by C I Phipps and decorated by Collinson & Locke, opened in 1881.
-The most beautifully fitted theatre in Europe, the Savoy became famous as the first public building in the world to be lit by incandescent electric lights and in one way or another it has been blazing ever since.
+Opened in 1881, the Savoy Theatre in London was designed by C I Phipps and decorated by Collinson & Locke.
+The Savoy became famous as the first public building in the world to be lit by incandescent electric lights and in one way or another it has been blazing ever since.

 Patrons who arrive via the main foyer on Savoy Court can be escorted around to the Carting lane entrance by a member of staff.
 Patrons that wish to do this should be aware that it is a 10 minute walk around the theatre and escorting staff will not be able to aid in the manoeuvring of wheelchairs.
 This route also involves navigating gradients on Savoy Street.

 The theatre has space for two wheelchairs in the Dress Circle.
 Customers who wish to transfer from wheelchairs should be aware that there are two steps to the most accessible seats and the ends of row F and G of the Dress Circle are recommended.
 If patrons wish to transfer but are unable to negotiate any steps, the wheelchair spaces are the only seating with complete level access.
 Aisle seats and Stalls have best leg room.
 There are four bars in the theatre – Stalls, Dress, Mezzanine and Grand Circle.

 There is no level access to the bars but drinks can be brought to seats.